Nobody ever said that being an artist is cheap. Nor does the ability to paint come to anyone overnight.

 Anyway, it would be rather cumbersome to publish prices because canvas sizes can vary so widely.

-Look up for a drawing class now.
+Look up for drawing classes near me now.

 Don't let imagination run away with you: this cotton fabric does not come with ducks already drawn on it, that you must paint over.